Freedom of allocation

 Institutional investors who are considering investing in Altera can obtain more information for their Investor Due Diligence through an online data room.
 The data room is set up in accordance with INREV guidelines.

 In the data room you will find the INREV Due Diligence Questionnaire and all relevant fund documents.
-Access to the data room takes place in consultation with our Investor Relations manager.
+Access to the data room takes place in consultation with our Investor Relations department.